cloudquery/cloudquery/docs/contributing/development_environment.md

 ### Testing

-The provider has two types of test:
+The provider has two types of tests:

-1. *Unit Tests* - Those tests can run locally without any credentials and use mocking to return data from AWS APIs.
+1. *Unit Tests* - run locally without any credentials and use mocking to return data from AWS APIs.
-1. *Integration Tests* - Those tests run against real AWS APIs and uses test environment defined with `terraform` under `terraform/service_name/`
+1. *Integration Tests* - run against real AWS APIs and uses test environment defined with `terraform` under `terraform/service_name/`

 #### Unit Tests